JamesVentures/james/README.md

             proposal.didPass = true;

-            // if the applicant is already a member, add to their existing shares if (members[proposal.applicant].exists) {
+            // if the applicant is already a member, add to their existing bonds if (members[proposal.applicant].exists) {
-                members[proposal.applicant].shares = members[proposal.applicant].shares.add(proposal.sharesRequested);
+                members[proposal.applicant].bonds = members[proposal.applicant].bonds.add(proposal.bondsRequested);

             // the applicant is a new member, create a new record for them } else {